MeIorito/MARCPRIV/README.md

 ## Introduction

-The MARC 3D Scanner provides an opportunity for affordable and accessible 3D scanning.
-It interfaces with MARC (Motorised Alternate Reality Capture), a 3D scanning device, allowing users to adjust scanning parameters, manage keyframes, and initiate scanning cycles to create realistic 3D models.
-Built with PyQt5, it integrates with Slack for real-time notifications.
+The MARC (Motorised Alternate Reality Capture) 3D Scanner provides an opportunity for affordable and accessible 3D scanning.
+MARC has a PyQt GUI, allowing users to dynamically change and customize the scanning procces and initiate scanning cycles to create realistic 3D models.
+It integrates with Slack for real-time notifications.

 MARC employs Photogrammetry, where objects rotate on a turntable while the camera captures images from varying heights and angles.
 These images are processed through software to create 3D models, which are refined by human touch.
 Keyframes, representing height and angle combinations, facilitate a 360-degree view of objects.